 There are obvious reasons why winter seems like an unlikely and unfriendly time to tend a garden.
 Cold, for one, is neither plant nor farmer’s favorite state of being.
 Also there’s snow and ice and wind and relaxation and very short days to contend with.

 That said, there is a lot to love about growing a winter garden—as long as you are prepared for it.
-So today I’ll cover a few reasons why it’s not only possible to farm in the winter but a lot of fun, too.
+So I’ll cover a few reasons why it’s not only possible to farm in the winter but fun, too.

 What You Need